Understanding Master Planning and Master Scheduling in Microsoft Dynamics AX

 Other factors will also influence your success in using Master Scheduling.
 Further considerations should be given to data accuracy, testing and sign-off of testing.
 Master Scheduling is a powerful tool and will only be successful when good data is being used.
 It is only calculating, based on the information it knows, and only suggesting what should be done.
 It is up to you, as a knowledgeable business leader, to determine if the data is accurate and should be acted upon.
 “Data tweaking” is an ongoing duty when using Master Scheduling.

-Written by: Genie Engels
+Author: Genie Engels